 Energy efficiency is today a key concern in supercomputers (SC) design.
-Exascale SCs are expected to be feasible with a power envelope of $20MW^1$.
-This requires a 50x gain in energy efficiency w.r.t. the today top500 SC2.
+Exascale SCs are expected to be feasible with a power envelope of $20MW^2$.
+This requires a 50x gain in energy efficiency w.r.t. the today top500 SC3.
 In addition energy cost accounts twice in the SC facility cost: as computation power and cooling costs.
-Disruptive technologies are needed to achieve at the same time a significant energy and performance gain.
+Disruptive technologies are needed to achieve at the same time a significant energy and performance.

-Erreur!
-Source du renvoi introuvable. shows that today supercomputers already embed HW accelerators to improve energy-efficiency and performance and there is a clear trend on increasing their usage in future systems as well as an increase in the heterogeneity of the accelerator brand and functionality.
-ACCELERATORS/CO-PROCESSORS
+Fig. 1 shows that today supercomputers already embed HW accelerators to improve energy-efficiency and performance and there is a clear trend on increasing their usage in future systems as well as an increase in the heterogeneity of the accelerator brand and functionality.

-Fig. 1: Trend in heterogeneous system market share in Top500 3supercomputers
+Fig. 1: Trend in heterogeneous system market share in Top500 4supercomputers

-Coherently with the European Technology Platform for High Performance Computing (ETP4HPC) vision4 Exascale will require heterogeneity at an unprecedented level embedding in the same system near-data, data-parallel, function specific accelerators, general purpose multicores with multiple ISA, with same ISA but multiple energy-performance trade-offs, networking accelerators as well as volatile and non-volatile memories.
+Coherently with the European Technology Platform for High Performance Computing (ETP4HPC) vision5 Exascale will require heterogeneity at an unprecedented level embedding in the same system near-data, dataparallel, function specific accelerators, general purpose multicores with multiple ISA, with same ISA but multiple energy-performance trade-offs, networking accelerators as well as volatile and non-volatile memories.
 The progress in integration technologies (3D, 2.5D) will lead to tightly-coupled heterogeneous systems.
-Non-volatile memories as well as novel virtual memory sharing paradigm will lead to an unprecedented level of operating modes with performance and energy efficiency trade-offs.
+Nonvolatile memories as well as novel virtual memory sharing paradigm will lead to an unprecedented level of operating modes with performance and energy efficiency trade-offs.
 The entire software stack is needed to evolve to hide the complexity of this wide design space supporting the programmer as well as the system administrator.